Two Roads to Classicality: Setup

-We use the term mixing here as in quantum theory it is precisely this semi-additive structure that allows one to discuss probabilistic mixtures of processes.
-More generally, in any monoidal category where the scalars $s \colon I \to I$ can be interpreted as probabilities, we may discuss probabilistic weightings of processes:
+\begin{remark} We use the term mixing here as in quantum theory it is precisely this semi-additive structure that allows one to discuss probabilistic mixtures of processes.
+More generally, in any monoidal category where the scalars $s \colon I \to I$ can be interpreted as probabilities, we may discuss probabilistic weightings of processes by setting $\sclr \cdot f = \lambda_B \circ (s \otimes f) \circ {\lambda_A}^{-1} \colon A \to B$ , and hence probabilistic mixtures $\sum_i \sclr_i \cdot f_i$. \seanignore{ of processes as: